-However, you can meet part of your dog's water requirements with food.
+However, you can meet part of your dog's water requirements with food to help its body to cool down.
 If your furry friend also likes wet food, you can use it to supplement dry food or to replace it in summer.

 Actively cooling down dogs: wet fur

 Bathing is a very easy option for your dog to cool down when it's hot.
-If there is no lake or river nearby, you can wet your dog's fur in other ways.
+Many dogs adore beaches or lakes.
+If there is no natural water source nearby, you can wet your dog's fur in other ways.

 Dogs take particular joy in their own pool or at least a little tub in summer.
 With the right toys, you can also encourage your beloved dog to take a little dip.
 Even lawn sprinklers or water hoses are very popular amongst dogs for playing and cooling down.